-Normally they lurk too far for even the longest casters.
+Normally they lurk too far for even the longest casters, which can make learning how to catch mackerel tricky.
 But it’s now, in these warmer months, when they can be found in colossal shoals, pursuing bait fish such as sandeels.

 Being a true shoal fish, individuals have zero time to be fussy over a potential meal, which makes mackerel very easy to catch.

 Spinning and float fishing are successful mackerel tactics, but a string of feathers beats all methods.